erikvanoosten/metrics-scala/docs/Actors.md

 ## Actor support

-A number of [Stackable Traits](http://www.artima.com/scalazine/articles/stackable_trait_pattern.html) are available to quickly instrument actors.
+A number of [Stackable Traits](http://www.artima.com/scalazine/articles/stackable_trait_pattern.html) are available to quickly instrument Pekko or Akka actors.
 In all cases, the actual actor implementation must be mixed in *prior* to these stackable traits.

 Usage follows a common pattern (the `DefaultInstrumented` trait is described earlier in the documentation):